-"FDA approved": Maybe you saw the words on a company’s Web site or in a commercial promoting a new product or treatment.
+Maybe you saw those words on a company’s website, or in a commercial promoting a new product or treatment.
 Some marketers may say their products are “FDA approved,” but how can you know for sure what the U.S. Food and Drug Administration approves?

-FDA does not approve companies.
+FDA doesn’t approve companies.

 FDA approves new drugs and biologics.

 FDA does not develop or test products before approving them.
 Instead, FDA experts review the results of laboratory, animal, and human clinical testing done by manufacturers.
-If FDA grants an approval, it means the agency has determined that the benefits of the product outweigh the risks for the intended use.
+If FDA grants an approval, it means the agency has determined that the benefits of the product outweigh the known risks for the intended use.

-FDA does not approve compounded drugs.
+FDA doesn’t approve compounded drugs.

 FDA uses a risk-based, tiered approach for regulating medical devices.

-FDA approves additives in food for people.
+FDA approves food additives in food for people.

-Companies that want to add new additives to food bear the responsibility of providing FDA with information demonstrating that the additives are safe.
-FDA experts review the results of appropriate tests done by companies to ensure that the additive is safe for its intended use.
+Companies that want to add new food additives to food are responsible for providing FDA with information demonstrating that the additives are safe.
+FDA experts review the results of appropriate tests done by companies to ensure that the food additive is safe for its intended use.
 An approved food additive must be used in compliance with its approved uses, specifications, and restrictions.